 Outdoor / Severe Weather Warning Sirens

 Outdoor Warning System

 The Town of Flower Mound's Outdoor Warning System consists of twenty-nine (29) outdoor warning sirens located throughout the Town that are designed to inform residents who are outside of a possible emergency.
 The sirens may be activated in small groups for a localized emergency or they all may be activated simultaneously for a town-wide emergency.
 The Outdoor Warning Sirens are part of an emergency system designed to provide immediate and valuable information to citizens.
 The system is not intended to alert those who are within a home or other structure; however, it is possible that you may still be able to hear a siren while indoors depending on your proximity to a siren; taking into account outdoor conditions at the time of activation.

 The Outdoor Warning Sirens should not be confused with the lightning detectors that are located at several Town parks as well as all LISD campuses.
 Additional information on the ThorGuard system may be found here.

 What To Do If Sirens Are Activated

 If you hear the sirens while you are outside, please go inside and seek shelter immediately and refer to a television or radio for further instructions.
 Please do not call 9-1-1 for severe weather information.
 Call 9-1-1 only to report life-threatening situations.
-To see siren locations, please refer to the Emergency Siren Locations Map.
+To see siren locations, please refer to the map below.

-Reported hail of 1.25” in diameter or greater.
-(1 inch may be more appropriate for areas or events where large numbers of people are outdoors)
+- Reported hail of 1.50” in diameter or greater (or smaller for areas or events where large numbers of people are outdoors)

-The Early Warning System is silently tested every day to ensure that the system is functioning correctly.
-Audible tests of the system are performed on the first Wednesday of every month at 1:00 p.m., weather permitting.
+The Outdoor Warning Sirens are silently tested every day to ensure that the system is functioning correctly.
+Audible tests of the system are performed on the first Wednesday of every month at 1 p.m., weather permitting.